-As a professional real estate photographer and videographer my goal is always to capture images of your client’s homes in the highest quality that will impress buyers and attract offers.
-To ensure your photo shoot goes smoothly and safely, I’ve developed this photo prep checklist of things you and your client should do prior to your scheduled photo shoot.
-Download the guide for your seller client using the link below.
+As a professional real estate photographer my goal is to capture images of your property in it’s highest and best state in a manner that will impress buyers and attract optimal offers.
+To ensure your photo shoot goes smoothly, safely and efficiently, I have developed this photo prep checklist for you.
+These are things that you should plan to do during the days and hours leading up to to your scheduled session.

 Exterior Prep